liangguo/ankiword/README.md

 - deck : Anki deck you want add cards to.
 - collection: A system path indicates to your anki collection (it's different in different OS)
 - download_dir: A system path point to your anki media files.
-- dict_source: what language you want to use to lookup.
+- dict_source: which language/online dictionary you want to use to lookup.
   	- english_yahoo
   	- english_baicizhan
 	- english_cambridge